emqx/neuron-docs/en_US/module-plugins/module-driver.md

 # Application And Driver Instructions

-This document mainly introduces some parameter configuration and point information configuration specifications for northbound applications and southbound drives.
+This document introduces how to setup parameter and data tag point information in configuration for northbound applications and southbound drivers.

 ## Type Description